 Several computing machines were made long before the arrival of digital calculators and smartphones.
 The abacus, for example, was used in the ancient Near East, Europe, Russia, and China, long before the adoption of the written Hindu-Arabic numeral system.

 The first ‘true calculator’ was invented by Blaise Pascal in 1642.
 It was praised for attempting arithmetic calculations that were previously thought impossible.

 Modern electronic calculators are used to carry out various tasks, ranging from basic arithmetic to complex mathematics.
-They have not only enhanced our ability to perform basic computations, but provided us with the ability to understand mathematics on a greater scale than ever imagined.
+They have not only enhanced our ability to perform basic computations but provided us with the ability to understand mathematics on a greater scale than ever imagined.

-Nowadays, most calculators use both battery and solar energy to perform operations.
+Modern calculators use both battery and solar energy to perform operations.
 Below, we have listed all different types of calculators (currently available in the market) as per their usage purpose.

 2. Basic Calculators

 Basic, portable calculators are used in almost every office and home.
 They are perfect for doing general-purpose calculations and basic math tasks, such as addition, subtraction, multiplication, division, exponentiation, and logarithm.